Athlete Development Program

 - Athletes attend coaching sessions delivered by a specialist coach during school hours.

-- Sessions are run at Canberra High School and Aranda Oval to minimise the impact coaching sessions have on the athlete's studies.
+- Sessions are run at Canberra High School and Aranda Oval to minimise the impact of coaching sessions on the athlete's studies.

-- Sessions are scheduled so that they only affect the class that falls on the same line as that session.
+- Sessions are scheduled so that they only affect each class 5 times per semester.

-- Participants will be involved in a total of twenty coaching sessions throughout the year, consisting of ten sessions each semester.
+- Participants will be involved in a total of 20 coaching sessions throughout the year, consisting of ten sessions each semester.
 Each session is 1 hour.

 - Teachers are aware of athletes' commitments and work with athletes to keep them up to date with their studies.